AmasaDelano/dungeon-land/markdown/06_04_Fighter.md

 ### Human

-Once per battle you may reroll a single damage roll (yours or someone else’s).
+Once per battle you may reroll a single damage roll (yours or someone else's).

 **You start with these moves:**